mra-learning/React-BlogApp/README.md

 2- Once you have everything up and running, clone this repository using the VS github extension.

-3- Run the "npm install" command on both BlogApp and BlogApp/BlogApp folders and you should be done.
+3- Run the "npm install" command on both "BlogApp" and "BlogApp/BlogApp" folders and you should be done.

 If you run the web site it will work.